AustinReese/UsedVehicleSearch/README.md

 * The filter is operational but minor improvements are still in the works

-* Pivoting to a new fancier requests module as Python's generic requests module is very slow and therefore scrapeVehicles can take many hours fully gather all the data on Craigslist (usually around a million entries).
+* Pivoting to a fancier requests module as requests_html is quite slow and therefore scrapeVehicles.py can take many hours fully gather all the data on Craigslist (usually around a million entries).

 * Login/Logout functionality which allows users to save certain filter combinations and search results.